Directional testing for high-dimensional multivariate normal distributions: Introduction

-We consider here testing general hypotheses, as those in \cite{jiang:2013}, on high-dimensional multivariate normal distribution with $p$ increasing with $n$. \cite{He2020B} showed that, in this framework, the LRT statistic's distribution approximates to a $\chi^2_d$ if and only if $p=o(n^{1/2})$, while the analogous condition for the Bartlett correction is $p=o(n^{2/3})$.
-Moreover, \cite{jiang:2013} derived a central limit theorem (CLT) result that allows to construct a test for hypotheses on the mean vector and/or the covariance matrix.
-In particular, they proved that the distribution of the LRT statistic, suitably standardized, converges to the standard normal distribution when $p$ and $n$ tend to infinity at the same rate.
-Specifically, they required a weaker assumption than those in \cite{He2020B} for the LRT and its Bartlett corrected version, namely $p/n \to \kappa \in (0,1]$.
+Even for the special $p$-variate normal distribution case, the classical likelihood-based testing procedures may be already invalid in low dimensional settings.
+Indeed, He, Meng, Zeng and Xu \cite{He2020B} considered the case where $p=o(n^\alpha)$, $0 < \alpha \le 1$, and showed that the log-likelihood ratio statistic's distribution approximates to a $\chi^2_d$ if and only if $p=o(n^{1/2})$, while the analogous condition for the Bartlett correction is $p=o(n^{2/3})$.
+On the other hand, for the high dimensional setting Jiang and Yang \cite{jiang:2013} derived a central limit theorem that allows to construct reliable tests for hypotheses on the mean vector and/or the covariance matrix.
+Specifically, they proved that the distribution of the log-likelihood ratio statistic, suitably standardized, converges to a standard normal when both $p$ and $n$ tend to infinity, provided that $p/n \to \kappa \in (0,1]$.

-Under the same setting of \cite{jiang:2013}, we propose the use of a directional test.
-Directional inference on a vector parameter of interest was first introduced by \cite{fraser:1985} and later developed by \cite{skogaard:1988} and \cite{fraser1994} using saddlepoint approximations for the distribution and analytical approximations for the required tail probability integrals.
-More recently, \cite{sartori:2014} and \cite{sartori:2016} proposed to compute the directional $p$-value by replacing the analytical approximations with one-dimensional numerical integration.
+Under the same high dimensional setting of Jiang and Yang \cite{jiang:2013}, we propose the use of a directional approach for testing general hypotheses on multivariate normal distributions.
+Directional inference on a vector parameter of interest was first introduced by Fraser and Massam \cite{fraser:1985} and later developed by Skovgaard \cite{skogaard:1988} and Cheah, Fraser and Reid \cite{fraser1994} using saddlepoint approximations for the distribution and analytical approximations for the required tail probability integrals in regular asymptotic scenarios.
+More recently, still assuming the classical scenario with fixed parameter dimension and increasing sample size, Davison, Fraser, Reid and Sartori \cite{sartori:2014} and Fraser, Reid and Sartori \cite{sartori:2016} proposed to compute the directional $p$-value by replacing the analytical approximations with one-dimensional numerical integration.
 The numerical evidence in these papers showed the excellent performance of the proposed method in many examples of practical interest.
-In fact, the directional $p$-value has been proven to coincide with that of an exact $F$-test in some prominent modeling frameworks \citep{sartori:2019Ftest}.
+In fact, later the directional $p$-value was proven to coincide with that of an exact $F$-test in a few prominent modeling frameworks \citep{sartori:2019Ftest}.

+For multivariate normal distributions, a first example of the directional approach was given in \cite[][Example 5.3]{sartori:2014}, who considered testing some conditional independence among the components starting from the full dependence structure.
+Although their simulations illustrated that the empirical extreme accuracy of directional inference is not limited to simple low-dimensional situations, those results were not formally justified within the asymptotic framework of the high dimensional regime.